 Next, you need to create a structure that will support your boysenberry as they grow.
-Boysenberries are a vine plant, so they will continue to wrap themselves around anything they can vine onto.
+Boysenberries are a vine plant, so they will continue to wrap themselves around anything they can.
 You can simply use a trellis found at your nearest garden store, or build one yourself.
 A few poles and some wire will work just fine.
 Space out the poles along a fence and string three to four wires across them.
 You can use plant ties to help keep them secure.

 Boysenberries grow best in moist soil.
 You never want the soil to become dried out because boysenberries are not drought tolerant.
 The moisture helps produce the boysenberry buds and berry development.
 When you water, make sure the water goes deep, but be careful not to overwater or flood your plants.
-Also, try not get the leaves wet because that can cause rot and disease to your boysenberry plant.
-It is best to water in the morning so that any moisture on the leave can dry up in the sunshine.
+Also, try not to get the leaves wet because that can cause rot and disease to your boysenberry plant.
+It is best to water in the morning so that any moisture on the leaves can dry up in the sunshine.

 Once you have planted your boysenberry plant, you can spread a layer of mulch or wood chips over the soil.
 This will combat weeds and keep some of the moisture in the soil.
 Fertilize the boysenberries with a 20-20-20 mix (nitrogen, phosphorus, potassium) at the beginning of spring and then every 4 weeks after that.
-Till in the fertilizer and then re-mulch the soil each time.
-If you have used a container to plant your boysenberry plant, you will need to water and fertilize it more often as containers have limited volume.
+Remember to till in the fertilizer and then re-mulch the soil each time.
+If you have used a container to plant your boysenberry plant, you will need to water and fertilize it more often as most containers have limited volume.

 After the berries are harvested at the end of summer, the vines will need to be pruned.
 This is usually done between autumn and winter.
 Make sure to use clean cutting tools – you can soak in one part water, one part alcohol.
 Pruning involves cutting the fruit-bearing vines down and any of the long or weak vines to shorten.
 The fruit-bearing vines will be woody, and the next year will produce even more fruit.
 Boysenberry plants go dormant in winter, but they will be back next spring ready to start the berry growing process all over again!

-Hope you enjoy your boysenberry plant.
+I hope you enjoy your boysenberry plant!